Tunneling effect of fermions in silicene through potential barrier: Transmission

-For a nonzero electrostatic potential $V_0$ applied in region $2$, the transmission probability mapping from $0$ (brown) to $1$ (olive green) as a function of incident energy $E$ and incident angle $\phi $ is shown in Fig. \ref{fig7}.
-Since there are no external influences, such as an applied magnetic field, the transmission is symmetric with respect to $\phi $, as can be clearly seen.
-The perfect transmission is observed to be concentrated around the normal incidence angle $\phi = 0$, implying that the barrier is fully transparent to Dirac particles at normal incidence, regardless of incident energy.
-Following Klein's discovery in 1932 of the tunneling of relativistic particles, this behavior is known as the Klein paradox \cite{Klein}.
-As the incident energy rises from $E=0$, more resonant tunneling peaks may or may not arise depending on the incident angle since the incident electrons can enter the valence band.
-This is a manifestation of the Klein tunneling effect \cite{tunnel}.
-The closer the energy value approaches the barrier height, the harder it will be for the particles to cross the barrier region.
+{Fig. \ref{fig7} shows a density plot of transmission probability $T$ as a function of incident angle $\phi $ and energy $E$.} Since there are no external influences, such as an applied magnetic field, the transmission is symmetric with respect to $\phi $, as can be clearly seen.
+We observe a perfect transmission concentrated around the normal incidence angle $\phi = 0$, implying that the barrier is fully transparent to Dirac fermions (Klein tunneling \cite{1929}), regardless of energy $E$.
+As the energy rises from $E=0$, more resonant tunneling peaks may or may not arise depending on the incident angle since the incident electrons can enter the valence band.
+This is a manifestation of the Klein tunneling \cite{Katsnelson}.
+The closer the energy value approaches the barrier height, the harder it will be for the electrons to cross the barrier region.
 When incident energy $E$ equals barrier height $V_0$, the incident electrons must pass through the touch strip in the barrier region with the lowest density of state, and the majority of the incident electrons are reflected.
-However, when $E$ surpasses $V_0$, the transmission is significantly reduced and the electrons are almost entirely reflected as the incident angle exceeds a critical value.
-On the other hand, a clear difference was found in the density plot of the transmission when the barrier width was taken into account.
-In fact, increasing the width of the barrier significantly reduces the transmission and increases the degree of fragmentation of the new minibands.
-As a result, new regions of low transmission probability and gaps appear, allowing the emergence of more tunneling minibands, which is du to the well-known Fabry-P\'{e}rot interference phenomenon \cite{fabry}.
-Furthermore, as the width of the barrier increases, more of the resonances that typically take place in the potential barrier are condensed into reduced transmission zones.
-On the whole, a comparison of these results reveals that the resonance symmetry has been disrupted, displaying a mixture of resonance lines and ovals rather than the expected circular resonances.
-Notably, the positive sign of the barrier width $V_0$ causes the asymmetry in Fig. \ref{fig7}.
-Now if we assume $V_{0}\rightarrow -V_{0}$, Fig. \ref{fig7} will be reflected around this axis.
+However, when $E$ surpasses $V_0$, the transmission is significantly reduced, and the electrons are almost entirely reflected as the incident angle exceeds a critical value.
+Furthermore, we find a clear difference in the density plot of the transmission when the barrier width $L$ is considered.
+In fact, increasing $L$ significantly reduces transmission and increases the degree of fragmentation of the new minibands.
+As a result, new regions of low transmission probability and gaps appear, allowing the emergence of more tunneling minibands, which is due to the well-known Fabry-P\'{e}rot interference phenomenon \cite{fabry}.
+Moreover, it is noteworthy that with an increase in $L$, a greater number of resonances, typically occurring within the {potential barrier}, become compressed into narrower transmission zones.
+These results indicate a disruption in the symmetry of resonances, manifesting as a combination of resonance lines and ovals rather than the anticipated circular resonances.
+We mention that the asymmetry observed in Fig. \ref{fig7} is a consequence of the positive sign of the barrier width \(V_0\) because employing the mapping \(V_{0} \rightarrow -V_{0}\), Fig. \ref{fig7} will be reflected around this axis.